ErPournima56/Fix-It-Fast-Embedded-Debugging-Tips/Debugging-PCB-Issues/Continuity-Check.md

 4. Use a link wire (thin insulated wire) to fix broken traces.

 💡 **Pro Tip:**  If a via is not making proper contact, add a small solder bridge or insert a thin wire through it and solder both ends to restore the connection.

+⚠️ Warning: Never check continuity when power is being supplied to the circuit.
+Doing so can damage your multimeter and affect circuit behavior.
+Always disconnect power before performing a continuity test.